philip860/oracle_automation/README.md

 ### 🧱 Step 1: Create a `requirements.yml`

-Not all these collections are required except for philip860.oracle is
+Not all these collections are required except for philip860.oracle, but I like to have additional features available in my EE's.

 ```yaml
 collections: